 Core Dependencies

-Here are Qtile's core runtime dependencies and where available the package name that provides them in Ubuntu.
+Here are Qtile's core runtime dependencies and the package names that provide them in Ubuntu.
 Note that Qtile can run with one of two backends -- X11 and Wayland -- so only the dependencies of one of these is required.